Understanding Generational Differences in the Workplace

 Recognizing how each person on your team operates is more intricate than you may think.
 To better understand your team, you need to find out what makes each generation different.

-Here are some general characteristics of the four generations making up today’s workforce.
+Here are some characteristics of the four generations making up today’s workforce.

-• Millennials (1981-1996) – A generation that grew up with technology, 41% of Millennials say that they prefer to communicate via email rather than face to face or over a phone call.
+A generation that grew up with technology, 41% of Millennials say that they prefer to communicate via email rather than face-to-face or over a phone call.
 Gallup research found that Millennials don’t see a distinction between their life and jobs, and therefore, expect flexibility and work-life balance.
 Although they are a demographic that is more likely to quit their jobs and are less committed to companies, they have a desire to seek organizations where they can find purpose.
 They are known to be efficient, driven and focused.

-• Baby Boomers (1946-1964) – Baby Boomers are work-centric and enjoy long work weeks and define themselves by their professional accomplishments.
+Baby Boomers are work-centric and enjoy long work weeks and define themselves by their professional accomplishments.
 Baby Boomers are similar to Gen Z as they prefer face-to-face communication.
 They aren’t afraid of having difficult conversations and are willing to challenge established practices.
 They are also said to be more loyal, often working at a company longer than other generations.
-Baby Boomers often thrive while working independently and tend to be achievement oriented.
+Baby Boomers often thrive while working independently and tend to be achievement-oriented.

 If you have a team of people from different generations, you need to meet with them to discover their expectations.
 You can’t assume that everyone has the same goals as you do – even if you were born in the same year.
 You may even find that your team members don’t exactly match up to the generalizations about their generation.